Sardinia vs Sicily: Which Island Should You Visit?

 Downsides to Sardinia

 In my opinion, the only real downside to Sardinia is that there is not as much historic and cultural significance compared to Sicily.
-The treasure of Sardinia lies in its natural beauty and coastline.
-I would also add that Sardinia is a larger island and therefore long drives in the car are more necessary.
+The treasure of Sardinia lies in its natural beauty and stunning coastline.
+I would also add that Sardinia is a slightly smaller island, but you can still expect longer drives in the car.
 Here are my 5 reasons to visit Sardinia.

 Sicily vs Sardinia – What to choose?